httpwg/http-extensions/draft-ietf-httpbis-priority.md

 servers in order to specify the precedence of HTTP responses.
 Similarly, servers behind an intermediary can use it to signal priority to the intermediary.
-{{h2-update-frame}} and {{h3-update-frame}} define version-specific frames that carry parameters, which clients can use for reprioritization.
+{{h2-update-frame}} and {{h3-update-frame}} define version-specific frames that carry priority parameters, which clients can use for reprioritization.

 Header field and frame priority signals are input to a server's response prioritization process.
 They are only a suggestion and do not guarantee any